 Drought tolerant plants are important parts of the home landscape.
-Prickly pear plant is an excellent arid garden specimen that is appropriate for United States Department of Agriculture zones 9 to 11.
+Prickly pear plant is an excellent arid garden specimen that is appropriate for USDA plant hardiness zones 9 to 11.
 Growing prickly pear in colder climates can be done in containers where they are moved indoors when cold temperatures threaten.
-The question “how to grow prickly pear?” is best answered with a little background on the plant.
+The question, “How to grow prickly pear?” is best answered with a little background on the plant.

 Prickly Pear Plant Characteristics

 Prickly pears are vigorously growing cactus with detachable spines which means they may not be suitable for every garden.
 The plants are perfect for the hot as a griddle areas of your garden.
 The plant is comprised of wide, flat, thick pads that are covered in spines and segmented stems.
-There are 181 species of prickly pear plant that range from low growing plants just over a foot high to 18 foot high giants.
+There are 181 species of prickly pear plant that range from low growing plants just over a foot (31 cm.) high to 18 foot (5.5 m.) high giants.

 Types of Prickly Pear